guoqiao/auto-pep8-commit/README.md

 ## What
 This repo is a simple Python script, which does:

-- Run flake8 on your source code
+- Run pycodestyle on your source code
 - Group violations by Error Code
 - Sort Error Code by violation count, smaller first
 - Loop through each Error Code